 When Is an Ionization Smoke Detector Best?

 Ionization smoke detectors respond faster to smoke from flaming fires than a photoelectric device does.
-Most flaming, fast-moving fires are a result flammable liquids, wood, or paper catching fire.
+Most flaming, fast-moving fires are a result of flammable liquids, wood, or paper catching fire.
 These are items that produce flames right away and do not have as much smoke as a smoldering fire.
 For this reason, photoelectric devices (mentioned above) will provide family members with less advance warning to get to safety before hot, flame-intense fires engulf the residence.
 Ionization devices more quickly detect low-smoke fires, setting off the alarm sooner.

 Doubly Safeguard Your Home with Photoelectric and Ionization Technologies